indigo-astronomy/indigo/indigo_docs/GUIDING_MISCONCEPTIONS.md

 Also RMSE does not say anything about the star shapes, and you may end up in oblong stars with an excellent RMSE.
 The thing is that if Right Ascension RMSE and Declination RMSE differ significantly the stars in the final image will be elongated in the direction of the axis with the larger RMSE.
 Actually the only conclusion one can draw from the RMSE values is the final image star roundness.
 If the ratio *RMSE RA / RMS Dec = 1* the stars will be perfectly round.

 As stated above RMSE is not a measure of how precise the guiding is.
 RMSE is a measure of how smooth the guiding is for a given axis with a specified guiding cycle (guiding exposure).
 One can not compare RMSE values without specifying the exposure time and the axis.
-And one can not judge the final image quality by the *Total RMSE* value.
-Actually the *Total RMSE* value is next to meaningless.
+And one can not judge the final image quality by the RMSE value.

-In conclusion: If a single number should be provided related to RMSE it would be the ratio *RMSE RA / RMS Dec* as it determines the star roundness.
-And the worst would be the Total RMSE, as it does not provide any useful information.

 ## Better polar alignment means better guiding